openpetra/demo-databases/README.md

 All data is generated with benerator.

 These files are the base for our generated databases:
-* generatedDataUsedForDemodatabases.zip
+* generatedDataUsedForDemodatabases/*.csv
-* You have to unzip the content (.csv files) to demodata/generated
+* You have to copy the .csv files to demodata/generated

 to reproduce the databases, run in your configured OpenPetra development environment: